EyupCanbay/New-folder1/README.md

     ```bash
     npm start
     ```
-    The server will typically start on `http://localhost:PORT` (port is usually defined in `bin/www` or via an environment variable, commonly 3000 or 8000).
+    The server will start on `http://localhost:5000`

 ## API Endpoints